dadaismee/phd_thesis/manuscript/003_correlation_as_core_problem.md

 On this game-theoretic account, social norms are modeled as sanctions with costs that can alter behavior by influencing agents' preferences, as agents face costs for not conforming to it.
 High costs and a greater likelihood of violation-detection increase the incentive to cooperate.
 Institutions, in their turn, are maintained partly because of these norm costs.

 At the same time, introduction of sufficiently high delta parameter into cooperation problems transforms them into coordination ones.
-For instance, given a Prisoner's dilemma with a high delta parameter representing a cost for norm violation, the game becomes that of coordination with two equilibria — “Cooperate, cooperate” and “Defect, defect” (CC, DD) instead of only one — DD [@crawford1995].
+For instance, given a Prisoner's dilemma with a high delta parameter representing a cost for norm violation, the game becomes that of coordination with two equilibria — $CC, DD$ instead of only $DD$ [@crawford1995].
 This shows that normative rules can in principle be coordination devices, or “choreographers”, as Gintis puts it [@gintis2009a].

 \begin{table}[h]
 \centering